The New Jersey Cannabis Regulatory Commission (NJCRC) has released incomplete adult-use cannabis market rules.

 A lot of the details in the delivery license section are routine and intuitive.
 For example, they are not allowed to grow or manufacture cannabis since other licenses are required for that.
 They also can only deliver to consumers and not businesses.
 That is what a Distribution license was ostensibly created to do.

 Before delivering cannabis, delivery drivers must inspect IDs to ensure the person is at least 21.
 Cannabis delivery service personnel must log consumer information.

-They also have to provide consumers with a receipt that includes the cannabis delivery service’s name, address, license number, telephone number, the cannabis retailer’s name, address, license number, telephone number, and the date of retail sale.
+They also have to provide consumers with a receipt that includes the cannabis delivery service’s name, address, license number, telephone number, the cannabis retailer’s name, address, license number, telephone number, and the date of sale.

-If permitted by a dispensary, they are allowed to make available on their website a standard price list for deliverable items.
+If permitted by a dispensary, they are allowed to make available on their website a price list for deliverable items.

 There will be no limit on the number of cannabis items a micro business cannabis delivery service may deliver.

 The dispensary purchase limitations of how much cannabis can be purchased will also be applied to delivery.